containers/podman/troubleshooting.md

 ### 9) Newuidmap missing when running rootless Podman commands

-Rootless podman requires the newuidmap and newgidmap programs to be installed.
+Rootless Podman requires the newuidmap and newgidmap programs to be installed.

 #### Symptom

-If you are running podman or buildah as a not root user, you get an error complaining about a missing newuidmap executable.
+If you are running Podman or buildah as a not root user, you get an error complaining about a missing newuidmap executable.

 ```